Biieru/Biieru/README.md

   - Office

 ## Contact Me
-Feel free to reach out to me via email at coleho.biel@gmail.com.
+Reach out to me via email at coleho.biel@gmail.com.
 You can also find me on [LinkedIn](http://linkedin.com/in/gabrielcaraujo), [Twitch](http://twitch.tv/bordercansado), or [Pinterest](http://pinterest.com/KingOfDegeneracy).
+And feel free to see my [resume](https://sites.google.com/view/gabriel-resume?usp=sharing) made on google sites.

 ## Contributions
 I'm open to collaborations and contributions!
 If you're interested in working together on a project or have suggestions for improvement, don't hesitate to contact me or submit a pull request.